Douda/PSSymantecCloud/README.md

 ```

 #### Threat Intel
-The Protection APIs provide information whether a given file, domain or CVE has been blocked by any of Symantec technologies
+The Protection APIs provide information whether a given file, domain or CVE has been blocked/covered by any of Symantec technologies

 file coverage
 ```PowerShell